-Searching for the best ways to use your Airport Time Capsule?
+And when you’re searching for the best ways to use your Airport Time Capsule?

-How to use Airport Time Capsule, – the best Examples
+How To Use Airport Time Capsule – The Best Examples

 You can rest easy because your Apple Time Capsule not only has powerful Wifi,

 Time Capsule supports the backup of your Mac or many Mac’s if you’ve more than one.

 And those backups can be perfectly managed, monitored and set up from your iPad, iPhone, iPod Touch or Mac.